refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 import DataHooks from "@site/src/partials/data-provider/data-hooks.md";
 import DataProviderInterface from "@site/src/partials/data-provider/data-provider-interface.md";

-Data provider acts as a data layer for your app, making HTTP requests and encapsulating how the data is retrieved.
-The methods of these requests are then consumed by **refine** via data hooks (`useOne`, `useUpdate`, `useList` etc.) which are used for actions like creating, reading, and deleting a record, etc.
+Data provider acts as a data layer for your app, making requests and encapsulating how the data is retrieved.
+The methods of these requests are then consumed by **refine** via data hooks (`useOne`, `useUpdate`, `useList` etc.) which are used for actions like creating, reading, updating, and deleting a record.

 Data providers are versatile and can communicate with a variety of API types, such as `REST`, `GraphQL`, `RPC`, and `SOAP`.
 Think of a data provider as a bridge connecting **refine** to the your API, adapting and translating the data exchange.